jeyabalajis/aws-certified-sa-pro-notes/docs/disaster_recovery/disaster_recovery.md

 scale up, whereas warm standby only requires you to scale up (everything is already deployed and running).
 Use your RTO and RPO needs to help you choose between these approaches.

+> If you have RTO of <= 5 minutes, Pilot Light would not work.

 ## Multi-site Active/Active

 - A write global strategy routes all writes to a single Region.
 In case of failure of that Region, another